173e/Sink/README.md

 Project Structure
 -----------------
-(Important) All asset files must be lowercase only.. otherwise it causes problems with android
+><b>Important</b>  All asset files must be lowercase only.. otherwise it causes problems with android

 1. All Assets are to be stored in the assets directory
 2. Automatic Asset Loading the directory Structure should be like this